AgenaRisk/api-r/agena.ai/README.md

 Agena.ai has a [Java based API](https://github.com/AgenaRisk/api) to be used with agena.ai developer license.
 If you have the developer license, you can use the local API for calculations in addition to agena.ai modeller.
 The local API has Java and maven dependencies, which you can see on its github page in full detail.
 R-Agena has communication with the local agena developer API.

 To manually set up the local agena developer API, follow the instructions on the github page for the API: https://github.com/AgenaRisk/api.
-If you want full compability with the R-Agena environment, make sure to clone local agena API in your R-Agena directory.
-The local API communication functions in the R environment work with the relative file paths, assuming the local API is cloned here.

 For the API setup, in the R environment you can use